Gubuntu-Project/gubuntu/README.md

 About the Gubuntu Project:

-Gubuntu is based off Canonical's Ubuntu operating system, via using the LINUX Kernal: https://github.com/torvalds/linux, powered by Ubuntu, this operating system will be the powerful gaming OS than Windows 10.
+Gubuntu is based off Canonical's Ubuntu operating system, via using the LINUX Kernel: https://github.com/torvalds/linux, powered by Ubuntu, this operating system will be the powerful gaming OS than Windows 10.

 Reasons to use Gubuntu: